Eligibility for exemptions

 - Sweden: Attestation issued by a competent institution certifying the student's right to healthcare coverage

-International students who receive a scholarship from a sponsoring organization or government (such as CIDA, ICCS, CBIE, WUSC) that includes health insurance and tuition fees are eligible to opt-out of the Blue Cross Health Insurance Plan for International Students.
+International students who receive a scholarship from a sponsoring organization or government that includes health insurance and tuition fees are eligible to opt out of the Blue Cross Health Insurance Plan.
+Eligible government organizations include:

 The scholarship letter should clearly mention the group health insurance coverage as well as the duration of the policy.
 The duration of the exemption would be based on the dates indicated on the scholarship letter.